photron/msys_setup/readme.txt

     A TLS packet with unexpected length was received

-  this error seems to be a known issue, but I havem't found a fix for it yet.
+  this error seems to be a known issue, but I haven't found a fix for it yet.

 - run compile_libvirt-0.8.4.sh in the MSYS shell